gauthma/LaTeX/docs/README.md

 **NOTA BENE:** for the `report` class, both normal (no argument) and `full` compiling also trigger the compilation of the **unabridged copy**; see below.

-The files starting with `inc_` (all in the `includes/` directory) are files that are supposed to be *included* in another file, and *not* compiled on their own.
+The files in the `includes/` directory are files that are supposed to be *included* in another file, and *not* compiled on their own.
 Next follows a brief description of available types.

 ### Bare